JA-Karoles222008237/JA-Karoles222008237/README.md

 ### 💭 Reflection (STAR)
 **S:** I needed to apply the skills learned by submitting my CV professionally.
-**T:** Find a job opportunity and submit my CV with a tailored cover letter.
+**T:** Looked for an job opportunity and applied with my upgraded CV.
 **A:** Researched companies, customized my CV, and submitted it successfully.
 **R:** Received positive feedback and feel more confident in future applications.